agata-anastazja/CV/README.md

 ### Who am I

-**Node.js & Rails** developer looking to grow and learn.
-I'm comfortable with **Ruby**, **Javascript**, **HTML** and basics of **CSS**.
-Currently learning **Clojure(Script)** and working on my project - a node.js web-app for sharing social experiences to break the cultural iceberg.
-Interested in good organisation of work, especially **Theory of Constraints** and effective ways to communicate, also using **Non-Violent Communication** techniques.
-In my first position I'd like to be both **supported** and **challenged**.
-I like to think of myself as a **cheerful** person that improves the mood of people around me.
+**Ruby and Javascript** developer looking to grow and learn.
+Excited about learning Elixir and functional programming.
+I'm comfortable with **Python**, **React**, **Redux** and basics of **C#**.
+Interested in continous improvement of ways of working and efficient communication, also using **Non-Violent Communication** techniques.
+In my next position I'd like to be both **supported** and **challenged**.
+I like to think of myself as an **enthusiastic** person that improves the mood of people around me.

 ## My skills

 **Learning**
 I have a curious mind and I like to make informed decisions, I think learning is the single most important skill as a programmer.
-So on top of Ruby, Rails and Javascript, I decided to pick up new languages and frameworks: Clojure and Node.js in which I had a working knowledge within 5 days.
+Based on workshops and conferences I have attended, I have started picking up Elixir, and using AWS serveless architecture at work.

 **Leadership**
-Both the practice project and the final project I worked on were my ideas brought to life by my short presentations at brainstorming sessions and excellent, clear vision.
+To bring the best practices to our organisation, I have coorganized Continous Integration and Continous Delivery workshops for Product owners.
+I have also been put forward for my involvement in empowering underrepresented groups.
+At my course in Makers, both the practice project and the final project I worked on were my ideas brought to life by my passionate presentations at brainstorming sessions and clear vision.
 Now, did anyone see my glasses?

 **Agile methodology**
-While at Makers Academy, we either paired or worked in self-organised teams, so to facilitate organisation had stand ups and retros.
+Both at Lexis Nexis and at Makers Academy, we either paired or worked in self-organised teams.
+To facilitate flow of work organisation we had stand ups and retros.
 Great, focused discussions led to effective decision making, and each team member contributed.
 Nod, nod.

 **Lean start up methodology**
 Fail quick, not big.
 Invite me for an interview, give me a test.
 There is more to 'Lean start up' you say?
 Great, the test has started already.